GHB-BITE/file-organizer/README.md

 📂 File Organizer Pro — Smart File Sorting Utility

-🧠 Overview

-File Organizer Pro is a modern, feature-rich desktop application designed to automatically organize messy folders into clean, categorized structures.

-Built with Python and CustomTkinter, the application provides a professional graphical interface that allows users to preview, analyze, and safely organize files into structured folders based on file types.
+File Organizer Pro is a modern, professional desktop application designed to automatically transform messy folders into clean, well-structured file systems.
+Built with Python and CustomTkinter, it features a polished graphical interface that allows users to safely preview, analyze, and organize files into categorized folders based on their file types.
+Ideal for developers, content creators, video editors, office professionals, and anyone managing large volumes of files, this tool turns digital chaos into organized structure in just seconds.

-It is ideal for:

-Developers
-Content creators
-Video editors
-Office users
-Anyone dealing with large messy folders

-This tool transforms chaos into structure in seconds.
+---

+🧩 Smart Categorization Engine

+The application uses a structured category database to automatically organize files based on their extensions.

+Built-in Categories Include:

+🖼 Images

+🎬 Videos

+🎵 Music

+📄 Documents

+💻 Code Files

+📦 Archives

+⚙ Programs

+🗄 Databases

+🔤 Fonts

+➕ And many more...

+User Customization Options:

+✔ Edit existing categories

+✔ Add new custom categories

+✔ Delete unused categories

+✔ Modify file extensions

+✔ Restore default settings anytime

+Result:

+Flexible categorization allows the system to adapt to any workflow or file structure.

+---

 📸 Preview
 🖼️ Interface